-Carrie joined the firm’s Litigation Department in 2005.
+Carrie M. Reilly is a partner in the Litigation Department at Wachtell, Lipton, Rosen & Katz.
+She joined the firm’s Litigation Department in 2005.
 During her time at Wachtell Lipton, Carrie has worked on several of the firm’s high-profile matters, including successfully defending Goldman Sachs in Baker v.
 Goldman Sachs, a five-week jury trial in federal court; representing Bank of America in its comprehensive multi-billion dollar settlement with the Department of Justice, federal agencies, and state attorneys general, as well as its groundbreaking $8.5 billion settlement of claims relating to 530 mortgage-backed securitization trusts issued by Countrywide and its multidimensional settlements with MBIA and AIG; representing respondents in Morrison v.
 National Australia Bank, in which the Supreme Court held for the respondents and found that Section 10(b) of the Securities Exchange Act does not apply extraterritorially to so-called “foreign-cubed” securities claims; and representing the National Football League in a contract dispute over the simulcast of the Patriots-Giants game in 2007.

-Carrie received her B.S. from the Wharton School at the University of Pennsylvania, where she graduated summa cum laude, and her J.D. from Harvard Law School, where she graduated cum laude.
+Ms. Reilly received her B.S. from the Wharton School at the University of Pennsylvania, where she graduated summa cum laude, and her J.D. from Harvard Law School, where she graduated cum laude.
 She serves on the Steering Committee of the Kate Stoneman Project, is a Fellow of the American Bar Foundation, and is a member of the American Bar Association and the New York City Bar Association.
 In 2016, Carrie was recognized as a “Rising Star” by the New York Law Journal.

-Last updated July 2019
+Last Updated September 2019